opensourcefeed/opensourcefeed.github.io/distribution-peppermint.md

 preview: peppermintos.jpg
 home_page: https://peppermintos.com
 desktops: [lxde]
-base : [ubuntu]
+base : [debian, devuan]
-tagline: Linux Desktop with Cloud Applications description : Peppermint OS is a Lubuntu based, GNU/Linux distribution that tries to integrate cloud based applications with a desktop operating system.
+tagline: Customize with your own ideas description : Peppermint OS is a Devuan or Debian-based GNU/Linux distribution that ships a bare minimum system with a custom theme and essential apps.

 releases:
   Peppermint 10 Respin: "/peppermint-10-respin/"